-When Do Hummingbirds Leave Michigan: Discover All You Need To Know
+When Do Hummingbirds Leave Michigan?
+Discover All You Need To Know

 Hummingbirds typically leave Michigan in late summer to early autumn, with most beginning their southward migration by late August to mid-September.
 Although a few may linger until the end of October.
-This departure is influenced by decreasing daylight hours and diminishing food sources like nectar-rich flowers.

 To support these birds before their long journey, it’s advisable for residents to keep their hummingbird feeders well-stocked during this period.